CasimirKaPazi/balhukbar/Grammar.md

 ### Affixes

 -nā -va and -p̈e are suffixes that can be added to content words.
-They show the speakers personal judgement of the object.
+They show the speakers personal judgment of the object.
 Only in quotes it is used for other persons perception.

 * nā - attraction (LIKE)
 * va - neutral